Updated: August 2018

 Protect your feet!
 I like full-foot fins, as I think they’re more powerful and comfortable, but wearing some foot protection is still a good idea.

-This is going to be my Christmas present to myself.
 The gift of warmth, for next time we get two weeks of rain and cold water on a research expedition (I’m looking at you, Galapagos 2017).

 For sunnier times.
 It’s an Australian company, but it’s important not to be racist against Australians.